ethronsoft/stor/docs/wikis/tutorial/c.rst

 .. note::

     Memory Ownership Strategy:
-     - Any API that succesfully returns a resource to you, is effectively transfering ownership of that resource to you.
+     - Any API that successfully returns a resource to you, is effectively transferring ownership of that resource to you.
 Unless the allocation failed and you are returned an error code.
 In that case, any middle-resource created internally is already been cleared for you.